How to start from Zero and begin your journey to Hero.

 However, what many seem to be unaware of, is that windowed mode may not fill your screen at first, but if you click and drag the corners of the EverQuest window, you can resize it so that it is, in fact, essentially full screen!

-There are advantages to Windowed mode.
-Example, if you use GINA or Discord, you can still pop them on top when you want to.
-You can open a browser to look something up.
 If you have more than one instance of EverQuest running, you can more easily swap between each EverQuest window.

 Your call.